numbas/editor-docs/source/exam/reference.rst

 Click the plus icon on one of the question results to add it to your exam.

 .. image:: images/add_question.png
+    :alt: The "Add questions to this exam" section, listing questions in the basket and recently edited questions in a separate tab.

 You can drag and drop questions in the list on the left to reorder them, or move them between groups.